bttrung/robot-english-assistant/README.md

+# This repo will cover user story 1 and 2 in the main project: Robot English Assistant:  https://github.com/users/bttrung/projects/2

-# Using deep learning algorithms to generate images related to what we speak (in English, a sentence or a word)
+# Purpose: Using deep learning algorithms to generate images related to what we speak (in English, a sentence or a word)

 The purpose of this tool is to motivate student to speak English: they can practice English while seeing the images.
 By this way, it will help the brain learn English faster